Yvar-deGoffau/Java_Fridge-Project/docs/index.md

 # Java_Fridge-Project
-Java project realized using C++ and Java through a serial connection to built an HMI
+Using Java and Arduino to control an intelligent fridge.

 Final appearance